MartinMeyer1/doc-iessb/docs/4_conf/conf.md

 <img width="400" src="./_img/4_conf/building-metadata.png"/>
 </div>

-You can add additional metadata by giving a name the value you want, and clicking **Add**.
+You can add additional metadata by giving a name and the value you want, and clicking **Add**.

 #### Live IOs